-This course will support and monitor students' efforts to complete their Honors projects, artistic works of substance, which will then be presented to the campus community as a public presentation.
+This course will support and monitor students' efforts to complete their Honors projects, which must be artistic works of substance.
 The projects vary in nature and involve original thought and creative composition in one or more of the following areas: writing, film, art, theater, and/or photography.

-The course will cover such topics as: defining and outlining projects, determining research methods, addressing potential obstacles, completing first drafts of the written portion of the thesis, revising, and successfully bringing the project to a finished state.
-Students will meet as a group as well as weekly, on an individual basis, with the instructor.
+The course will cover such topics as defining and outlining projects, determining research methods, addressing potential obstacles, completing first drafts of the written portion of the thesis, revising, and successfully bringing the project to a finished state.
+Students will meet weekly with the track director.